Bartholomey/the_lake_redoubt/julija/09_chapter_nine.md

 My face starts to spasm a little, and my mouth is showing the teeth it knew up until now to hide so well: “You know very well I can’t unmake you, you haughty, ‘symmetrical’ jester!
 Ahh, get out of my head!”

-*The void angel replies that while it is true that he is symmetrical, his purpose is not to entertain: “Hit me again if it would help.”*
+*The void angel replies that while it is true he is symmetrical, his purpose is not to entertain: “Hit me again if it would help.”*

 I am showing my canine teeth now: “If Julija was here, she would bend your neck with her bare hands and strangl...”
 I quickly pause, and my face becomes gloomy.
 My eyelids fall.
 A strange, pulsing silence creates a cloud and wraps us in it.